Land Rover plug-in hybrid lineup expands with downsized engine, bigger battery

 A 15-kilowatt-hour lithium-ion battery pack uses cells supplied by Samsung, reports Automotive News Europe.
 It provides 41 miles of electric range in the Evoque and 38 miles in the Discovery Sport (based on European testing standards).

 Both models are equipped for DC fast charging, which can accomplish an 80% charge in 30 minutes, according to Land Rover.
-Recharging from a European household outlet takes 1 hour and 24 minutes using a 7-kW wall box, the automaker said.
+Recharging from a European household outlet takes 1 hour and 24 minutes using a 7-kw wall box, the automaker said.

 Land Rover has made significant progress with its plug-in hybrids in the past five years, moving from its previous version of a green future—diesel-electric powertrains—to a new generation of plug-in hybrids exemplified by the current Range Rover P400e.

-This plug-in version of Land Rover's biggest SUV uses a 2.0-liter turbo-4 gasoline engine, electric motor, and 13.1-kWh battery pack.
+This plug-in version of Land Rover's biggest SUV uses a 2.0-liter turbo-4 gasoline engine, electric motor, and 13.1-kwh battery pack.
 Total system output is 398 hp and 472 pound-feet of torque, and the P400e gets an EPA-rated 19 miles of electric range.
 It can also do 0-60 mph in 6.4 seconds, according to Land Rover.

 In concert with sibling brand Jaguar, Land Rover also unveiled an all-electric "concept platform" earlier this year.
 A far cry from Land Rover's traditional rugged SUVs, the vehicle was designed for urban mobility services.